-In a new phase of my career as an Education Specialist, I’m looking forward to the challenge of new pathways to my teaching areas, as well as innovation and online learning in the School of Education.
+As an Education Specialist, I enjoy the challenge of innovation and online learning in the School of Education.
 I have a key role in developing the School’s capstone assessment requirement, the ePortfolio and, because of this work, I’m developing a keen interest in digital literacies, technology and blended learning.

-I also supervise Education students while they are on Professional Experience in schools, Masters (Coursework), Masters (Research) and PhD students.
+I supervise Education students while they are on Professional Experience in schools, Masters (Coursework), and Masters (Research) students.

 I completed my teaching qualification in 1985, my Honours in English in 1993 and my PhD in 2002 in Indigenous Women's Life-histories.
 I completed a Graduate Certificate in Online Learning in 2010.
 Prior to working in the School of Education, I taught in Women's Studies and Australian Studies at Flinders University, as well as worked as a teacher in secondary schools.